-Feedback
+Your Feedback

-We want your visit to be as comfortable as possible.
-Please talk to the person in charge if you have any concerns.
-If the ward/ department staff are unable to resolve your concern, please ask for our Patient Advice and Liaison (PALS) information.
+We want your visit to be as comfortable as possible - talk to the person in charge if you have any concerns.
+If the ward/department staff are unable to resolve it, then ask for our Patient Advice and Liaison (PALS) information.
 Please be assured that raising a concern will not impact on your care.

-Before you leave the hospital you will be asked to complete a Friends and Family Test feedback card.
-Providing your feedback is vital in helping to transform NHS services and to support patient choice.
+Before leaving please complete a Friends and Family Test feedback card.

+Help us transform NHS services and to support patient choice.